maromcik/audiohub/README.md

 - for bare metal deployment you could run `cargo build` and then create a *systemd* unit to manage it.
 - for Docker deployment you should firstly run `docker build -t audiohub-image .` to build the image and then `docker run -p 80:8000 --name audiohub audiohub-image --restart=always`.
 - for Podman deployment the steps would be similar `podman build -t audiohub-image .` to build the image.
 But Podman containers are daemon-less, therefore it is recommended to use so called *Quadlets* to manage Podman containers with *systemd*.
+- use our docker-compose file that sets up the app, database and nginx equipped with a self-signed certificate.

 Something like this should work.
 Note that I did not test it, paths may be incorrect.
 I provide this example just as a curiosity.
 ```shell